-About one in nearly 5,000 babies are born with anencephaly each year, according to the Centers for Disease Control.
+About one in nearly 5,000 babies is born with anencephaly each year, according to the Centers for Disease Control.
 The exact number is not known because many pregnancies involving neural tube defects end in miscarriage.
 More female newborns have anencephaly than males, possibly because of a higher rate of spontaneous abortions or stillbirths among male fetuses.

 How is anencephaly diagnosed?

-Prenatal tests for anencephaly include the following:
+Prenatal tests for anencephaly include: